Rolando-Barbella/ES6-Fundamentals/README.md

 sort(40,20,50,30);//[20,30,40,50]
 ```
-##Default Values for Function Parameters
+##Default values for function parameters
 We can have default parameters inside a function and also overwrite them, lets see.

 ```javascript